 What is a Gastric Sleeve Leak?

-Gastric sleeve leaks are typically a small seam or hole in the newly formed stomach pouch.
-This hole or leak will usually cause digestive fluids to flee the stomach and end up inside the abdominal cavity, exposed to internal organs and tissues.
+A gastric sleeve leak is typically a small seam or hole between staples in the newly formed stomach sleeve.
+This sleeve leak will usually cause digestive fluids to excrete from within the stomach into the abdominal cavity, exposed to internal organs and tissues.